Annual Report 2025

 On November 28, 2025, ScienceNews reported that more than 3,800 research grants from just two of the many federal sponsoring agencies were terminated or frozen.
 We were not immune.
 Here at the Kansas Biological Survey & Center for Ecological Research, a handful of principal investigators waited for grants recommended for funding to roll in, but those grants never came—and some are still waiting for final decisions on proposals submitted more than a year ago.

-- Second, our principal investigators brought in more research funding for our research center last year than in any previous year, more than $8.5 million.
+- Second, despite the upsets and setbacks, this research center and state agency had an unexpectedly and unprecedented good year in new grant funding.
+In fact, our principal investigators brought in more research funding for our research center last year than in any previous year: more than $8.5 million.

 The funding success of our center’s researchers in 2025 encourages my optimism that we will weather the uncertainty surrounding science—and that here at the Kansas Biological Survey & Center for Ecological Research we will continue to advance understanding of the vital interactions between humans and the environment, with a growing focus on Kansas.